dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

     		row[8] and row[9] place and publisher not included row[14] website interest not included
     		PublicationIsDigitized = row[15] not included, because there is no scan made with the new rules
-AUTHORS_PERIODICALS_ARTICLES:
-Bizarre ...
-I import 596 and we have only 500 visible in Salsah ...

 BOOKS